 - 2 TBS Extra Virgin Olive Oil

-- 1 small Yellow Onion – finely diced (about ½ heaping cup)
+- 1 small 1 small Yellow Onion – finely diced (about ½ heaping cup)

 - 2 large Cloves Garlic - minced

-- 1 Pound Ground Sirloin (can substitute any form of ground beef, chicken, turkey, bison)
+- 1 Pound Ground Sirloin (Substitute: any form of ground beef, chicken, turkey or bison)

 - 1 TBS Yellow Mustard

 - 1 1/2 cups Colby Jack Cheese (substitute: Shredded Cheddar)

 - Optional Toppings: Cooked & Crumbled Bacon, Diced Roma Tomatoes, Chopped Dill Pickles, Shredded Lettuce, Snipped Chives or Sliced Scallions Sour Cream and Guacamole